Top Temples & Places of Worship in Mumbai

 Dadar Gurudwara (Guru Nanak Darbar), Dadar

-- Etiquette: Cover your head (cloths are usually available at the entrance), remove your shoes, and wash your hands and feet.
+- Etiquette: cover your head (cloths are usually available at the entrance), remove your shoes, and wash your hands and feet.
 Sit on the floor in the prayer hall.

 Several neighbourhoods including Sion and the wider central suburbs have active gurudwaras where the Guru Granth Sahib is read and kirtan fills the hall.
 Guru Nanak Jayanti is the most vibrant time to visit, with processions and langar on a large scale.